52/stacks.rs/README.md

-## Stacks.rs - NOT READY FOR PRODUCTION USE
+## Stacks.rs - IN DEVELOPMENT

 A Rust port of existing Javascript/Typescript tooling to interact with the [Stacks blockchain](https://www.stacks.co/what-is-stacks).</br>
-**Disclaimer**: In development - breaking changes expected.
+**Disclaimer**: Not ready for production use - breaking changes expected.

 This project is inspired by [micro-stacks][micro-stacks][^micro-stacks] & [Stacks.js][stacks.js][^stacks.js]
 [^stacks.js]: [Stacks.js] – JavaScript libraries for identity, auth, storage and transactions on the Stacks blockchain.